The quick start guide for analyzing Fiber-seq data

 Infer nucleosomes and MSPs

-Once you have CpG and m6A information in your ONT BAM file, you can use ft add-nucleosomes to infer nucleosomes and MSPs.
+Once you have CpG and m6A information in your filtered ONT BAM file, you can use ft add-nucleosomes to infer nucleosomes and MSPs.
 With Dorado, we find the best results when restricting to the 90% of calls that dorado is most confident in as determined by modkit.

 modkit call-mods -p 0.1 input.bam - | ft add-nucleosomes - output.bam